ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 While `issue` and `confirm` only occur when a JWP is initially created by the issuer, the `present` and `verify` steps may be safely repeated by a holder on an issued JWP.
 The unlinkability of the resulting presented JWP is only provided when supported by the underlying algorithm.

 Algorithm definitions that support JWPs are being done in separate companion specifications - just as the JSON Web Algorithms [@RFC7518] specification does for JWS and JWE [@RFC7516].
-The [JSON Proof Algorithms](https://www.ietf.org/archive/id/draft-ietf-jose-json-proof-algorithms-00.html) specification defines how an initial set of algorithms are used with JWP.
+The JSON Proof Algorithms (JPA) [@!I-D.ietf-jose-json-proof-algorithms] specification defines how an initial set of algorithms are used with JWP.

 # JWP Forms